Skip to main content

 Stay Updated

-I post campaign updates, board-meeting takeaways, and answers to resident questions on Facebook.
-If Facebook isn't your thing, sign up for occasional email updates instead — both channels carry the same news.
+Andrew posts campaign updates, board-meeting takeaways, and answers to resident questions on Facebook.
+If Facebook isn't your thing, you can sign up for occasional email updates instead — both channels carry the same news.

 Follow on Facebook

-Where I post most often — campaign updates, photos from district events, and answers to questions from residents.
+Where Andrew posts most often — campaign updates, photos from district events, and answers to questions from residents.

 Email Updates